 by Sruveera Sathi

 Sruveera is a recent graduate of William & Mary where she majored in Neuroscience and minored in Public Health.
-Before medical school, she is pursuing a Master’s degree from Georgetown University and serving in her local community whenever she gets the chance.
+Before medical school, she is pursuing a master’s degree from Georgetown and a fellowship through SAALT (South Asian Americans Leading Together) where she will be working with ASHA for Women as a community partner to ensure justice for South Asian victims of domestic violence.
 With community engagement as a driving force throughout her life, she hopes to one day combine her background in medicine, love of public service, and strong advocacy to enact systemic changes in the healthcare system and beyond.